Jacques Rozier

-Jacques Rozier ([ʒak ʁozje]; 10 November 1926) is a French film director and screenwriter.
-He is one of the lesser known members of the French New Wave movement and has collaborated with Jean-Luc Godard.
+Jacques Rozier ([ʒak ʁozje]; 10 November 1926 – 31 May 2023) was a French film director and screenwriter.
+He was one of the lesser-known members of the French New Wave movement and has collaborated with Jean-Luc Godard.
 Three of his films have been screened at the Cannes Film Festival.
 In 1978, he was a member of the jury at the 28th Berlin International Film Festival.